Legana/AMP_prediction_in_genomes/01_data_comparison.md

 and 3,268 AMPs. amPEP used the Xiao et al. 2013 dataset from the iAMP-2L predictor as a test set (see above).

-AmPEP was redesigned in 2020 as Deep-AmPEP30 to focus on short AMPs ( &lt; 30 amino acids) by [Yan et al](https://doi.org/10.1016/j.omtn.2020.05.006) and its training and test data is available [here](https://cbbio.online/AxPEP/?action=dataset).
+AmPEP was redesigned in 2020 as Deep-AmPEP30 to focus on short AMPs ( \< 30 amino acids) by [Yan et al](https://doi.org/10.1016/j.omtn.2020.05.006) and its training and test data is available [here](https://cbbio.online/AxPEP/?action=dataset).
 Deep-AmPEP30’s